LimePoint/opschain-docs/docs/examples/running-a-simple-terraform-change.md

 ## What to do next

-### Try a more advanced example

-- The [Ansible example](running-an-aws-ansible-change.md) demonstrates how to use OpsChain with Terraform, Ansible and AWS to build and configure a simple nginx instance on AWS

-- The [Confluent example](running-a-complex-change.md) demonstrates how to use OpsChain to build and deploy a multi-node [Confluent](https://www.confluent.io) environment

 ### Create your own project

 Try creating a new project using the steps above and instead of adding a remote, author your own commits.
 See the [reference documentation](/docs/category/reference) and [developing your own resources](/docs/getting-started/developer.md#developing-resources) guide for more information.